Robrowno/rally-blog/README.md

 - This is where I found the User model objects I needed for my Profile sections: [Django User model Docs](https://docs.djangoproject.com/en/4.1/ref/contrib/auth/#django.contrib.auth.models.User)

+- All Images were hosted on Cloudinary: [Cloudinary](https://cloudinary.com/)

+- Summernote was used to style my Post text areas in the admin page: [Summernote](https://summernote.org/)